Children's performs a greater proportion of complex surgeries compared to the national average, and our patients have better comparable outcomes.

 What does this data mean?

 While there is no simple heart surgery, some heart surgeries are more difficult to perform than others.
 This graph shows how difficult the surgeries at Children’s were, compared to the national average.
-Children’s performs a greater proportion of highly complex heart surgeries compared to the national average, and our patients still experience better outcomes.
+Children’s performs a greater proportion of highly complex heart surgeries compared to the national average, and our patients still experience comparable outcomes.
 The experience and skill gained in performing highly complex cases enables our surgical team to better care for all our surgical patients.

 Why does surgical complexity matter?